 So How Does it Work?
 Most all of our dogs/pups available for our Guardian Program will be females.
 Occasionally we will have a male available as well!

 If you are applying for a young adult, or mature Guardian dog, she will already come to you completely health tested, and may have just a couple more breedings for us (depending on her age and the number of litters she has had) prior to her being spayed and released solely to you as a forever pet.
 When the Guardian dog is in season, the Guardian Family is required to contact us immediately.
 An intact female usually has a heat cycle that will last between 14 and 21 days.
 During this time, we will need access to her for breeding related appointments.
 Once she has been bred, she will remain with her Guardian Family until one week before her due date.
 At that time, the Guardian dog will come back to stay with us throughout her pregnancy, and will be returned once her pups are fully weaned approximately 7 weeks later.
 Guardian Families are welcomed and encouraged to visit with scheduled appointments while their Guardian Dog is at Cedar Creek.

 If you are applying for a Guardian Home puppy, the age of the puppy can vary.
 During the year and a half, Cedar Creek will have her health testing completed.
 Once we receive all of the results from her health testing, we are then able to assess whether or not she will enter our breeding program.
-If for any reason we decide not to breed the Guardian Puppy placed with you (this is a decision solely made by Cedar Creek) we will then pay to spay the Guardian puppy at no cost to you, and she will remain a forever family pet with her Guardian Family.
+If for any reason we decide not to breed the Guardian Puppy placed with you (this is a decision solely made by Cedar Creek) we will then pay to spay the Guardian puppy at no cost to you, return your deposit and she will remain a forever family pet with her Guardian Family.